The propensity for disobedience: Rule-breaking, compliance and social phase transitions: Introduction

 In particular, it remains unclear under which conditions the breakdown of social norms occurs abruptly, resembling a discontinuous phase transition, and when it instead proceeds gradually, leading to continuous changes in collective behavior.
 Addressing this question requires a minimal dynamical framework capable of distinguishing between reinforcing and stabilizing feedback mechanisms.

 Most existing works focus either on equilibrium game-theoretic approaches or on empirical norm dynamics.
-Less attention has been given to the structural distinction between reinforcing and stabilizing collective feedback and its implications for the order of social transitions.
+Less attention has been given to the structural distinction between different types of collective feedback and its implications for the qualitative nature of social transitions.
+While similar dynamical frameworks have been widely used in the study of social norms and evolutionary dynamics, the present work focuses on this structural aspect of social interactions.
 In this work, we develop a mathematical model for the evolution of rule-breaking behavior based on adaptive utility comparison.

 We first introduce a general formulation in which individual incentives, institutional enforcement and social feedback jointly determine strategy adaptation.
 We then analyze two distinct regimes: one characterized by positive social reinforcement, leading to bistability and discontinuous transitions, and another characterized by increasing collective costs of widespread violations, resulting in continuous transitions and intermediate stationary states.

-By comparing these two formulations, we show that the qualitative nature of collective outcomes is determined not by individual rationality per se, but by the structural form of collective feedback.
+In particular, we show that the qualitative nature of collective outcomes is not determined by individual rationality per se, but by the structural form of collective feedback.
+This provides a unified perspective linking the structure of social interactions to the order of social phase transitions.